How We Behave

 The children at Ayresome focus upon the core values of Respect, Trust, Tolerance, Ambition, Determination and Excellence.
 All staff actively encourage the pupils to demonstrate kindness to others and understanding.
-These inclusive practices are reflected in our Rights Respecting Level 1 award achievement and in the work that the school does on behaviour management and our commitment towards the award of School of Sanctuary.
+These inclusive practices are reflected in our Gold Rights Respecting Award achievement 2019, Headstart Gold, pupil Headstart Silver award and School of Sanctuary Award 2018.

 As we continue to develop pupil leadership and core rights and responsibilities in school; the school has adopted the LORIC principles of pupil leadership;